 First Landing in Mozambique, the Capital of Maputo

-By the time we docked in the capital city of Maputo, I was just finishing up breakfast and ready to head ashore.
+By the time we dock in the capital city of Maputo, I am just finishing up breakfast and ready to head ashore.

-While I normally abhor “city tour-type” excursions (and generally all group tours), I thought this would be a good opportunity to learn a little about Mozambique and its history.
-And honestly, there really wasn’t anything in particular that I wanted to do in Maputo so the city tour seemed like a great way to see a little bit of everything.
+While I normally abhor “city tour-type” excursions (and generally all group tours), this tour seems like the best way to learn a little about Mozambique and its history.
+And honestly, there really isn’t anything in particular that I want to do in Maputo.
+So the city tour is the best way to see a little bit of everything.

-I was again impressed with the group size of MSC’s organized shore excursions – I’d always thought ship excursions were large groups but even though there were a large number of people booked for the city tour, I liked that they split us into smaller groups of just a dozen or so.
+I’m again impressed with the group size of MSC’s organized shore excursions.
+I’ve always thought ship excursions were large groups.
+But even though there are a large number of people booked for today’s city tour, I like that they split us into smaller groups of just a dozen or so.

-From there we visited the St. Sebastian Fort and Independence Square before stopping at the Museum of Natural History.
+From there we visit the St. Sebastian Fort and Independence Square before stopping at the Museum of Natural History.

 It was actually a lovely tour and based on what I saw as we drove around Maputo, it was the perfect way to spend a few hours in the city.

 Second Landing: Inhaca and Portuguese Islands

-The two islands known as Inhaca and Portuguese are separated by just one nautical mile and their history dates back to the Arab trading days of the 14th century.
+The two islands known as Inhaca and Portuguese are separated by just one nautical mile.
+Their history dates back to the Arab trading days of the 14th century.

 Once used by the Portuguese as their trading headquarters for ivory, the smaller island became known as the “Island of the Portuguese” and played a major role in the decimation of elephants in Africa.

-Unfortunately, because of the small size of the tenders, going ashore is always dependent on weather conditions and based on the forecast when we dropped anchor in the Bay of Maputo it was looking like our odds were about 50/50 for the next day.
+Unfortunately, because of the small size of the tenders, going ashore is always dependent on weather conditions.
+Based on the forecast when we drop anchor in the Bay of Maputo it’s looking like our odds are about 50/50 for tomorrow.

 An Unexpected Day at Sea

 It’s not a tour exactly, just an opportunity to skip the long tender line and take the boat straight to Inhaca Island.
-I figured this would give me some time to explore both islands (a regular shuttle runs between the two islands every 15 minutes) before they got too crowded.
+I figure this will give me some time to explore both islands (a regular shuttle runs between the two islands every 15 minutes) before they get too crowded.

-But alas, it was not to be.
-We waited for 45 minutes or so before the announcement was made that our landing plan had been scrapped due to weather conditions.
-So, it looked like I’d have an extra day to enjoy the facilities of the Opera.
-A shame since I was so looking forward to a relaxing day on the islands and finally getting my toes in the ocean on this trip (though there will be plenty of time for that over the next few weeks).
+On the plus side, I’ll have an extra day to enjoy the facilities of the Opera.
+It’s a shame since I was so looking forward to a relaxing day on the islands.
+And finally getting my toes in the ocean on this trip (though there will be plenty of time for that over the next few weeks).

-It would have been a great day, I’ve no doubt, but what can you do?
+It would have been a great day, I’m sure, but what can you do?
 The Opera’s crew can control a lot of things but unfortunately the weather isn’t one of them.

 Last Day at Sea

-This time I went for both a massage and a facial and they were both excellent…I could really get used to these relaxing days at sea, such a civilized way to travel versus going through security at an airport.
+This time I opt for both a massage and a facial and they are both excellent.
+I could really get used to these relaxing days at sea.
+It’s such a civilized way to travel versus going through security at an airport.

 Arrival Back in Durban

-Early the next morning we arrived back in Durban and I was a little sad to think the cruising portion of Round the World #9 had come to an end.
+Early the next morning we arrive back in Durban.
+I’m a little sad to think the cruising portion of Round the World #9 has come to an end.